Breakfast and Brunch Options to Satisfy Every Palate in Ireland's Capital

 Dublin Local Expert

 For some people breakfast is a meal they'd rather skip, whereas for some it is the driving force of their day.
 Whether you like to start your day with a cooked breakfast, fresh fruit and granola or french toast with all the extras there is a plethora of great choices in terms of breakfast and brunch for all tastes.
-If you're looking for a picturesque, waterside venue then head down to Herb Street on the docklands or Lennox Café Bistro beside the canal.
+If you're looking for a picturesque, waterside venue then head down to Herb Street on the docklands.
 If you're looking for a hearty start to the day that includes a lot of meat then look no further than Whitefriar Grill or Coppinger Row.
 Both are located in the heart of the city and offer a brunch that is bound to leave you stuffed.

 10 San Lorenzo's

 San Lorenzo's in one of the city's premiere Italian spots that isn't relying on the homely, rustic style that is the usual hallmark of Italian restaurants.
 The aim is modern cuisine that fuses classic Italian ingredients with a New York style of cooking.
 The interior is dark with light wooden benches in booths.
 You can just about peek into the action of the kitchen while sitting but when you take a trip to the unisex bathrooms you can find yourself transfixed with an eagle eye view of the culinary action.
-The brunch here has recently been garnering a lot of praise and now goes by the moniker of 'The Brunch of Champions'.
-Some star dishes include Eggs Royale and Bubbles which include caviar and a glass of champagne or the Panettone french toast. ((01) 478 9383)
+In recent months there has been a renewed emphasis on its brunch menu, which includes a lot of truly decadent dishes.
+The menu is called 'The Brunch of Champions' and features eggs with caviar and champagne and french toast with a coco pop crust and caramelised bananas. ((01) 478 9383)

 Brunch in Coppinger Row is truly aimed at those wanting to dive straight into a hearty meal early on.
 The menu is mouth watering and diverse, from your usual fare of Eggs Florentine to a mixed grill with lamb chops and Merguez sausage or salt cod croquettas with paprika aioli.
 This Mediterranean style of eating is fresh and seasonal and takes some interesting turns from the usual menu items that you might find in other brunch restaurants around the city, like the black pudding and caramelized apple salad that gives a twist to the usual Irish breakfast.
 If you purchase unlimited still or sparkling water you'll also be donating to the Movember Charity. ((01) 672 9884)